Private wealth management in China - Statistics & Facts

 With the development of internet and the growing penetration of smartphones, more and more people are using internet services to help them manage their wealth and investments.
 Knowledge on private financial management could be acquired through various channels.
 This also allows people with less investable assets to manage their wealth through third-party platforms.

-As of the second quarter of 2021, there were already nearly 166 million people using online platforms to manage their wealth in China and they trusted professionals to guide their wealth management online.
+As of 2021, there were already more than 194 million people using online platforms to manage their wealth in China and they trusted professionals to guide their wealth management online.
 The rapidly growing wealth management industry will be better standardized by new regulations of the government and prospects with lots of opportunities are to be expected with the booming online market.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering finance, real estate, and technology in Greater China